Painting

 Fernando Botero, Ex – Voto, 1970, Museo de Antioquia.
 Medellín, Colombia.

-Another fact about Fernando Botero is that he loves his country.
+Another fact about Fernando Botero is that he loved his country.
 He even gave himself the title of “the most Colombian of Colombian artists”.
 Colombia returns this love and as a result, the country is full of squares, roads, and plazas with his name.

 Look at this painting which he painted in appreciation upon receiving first prize at the Coltejer Art Biennial (yes, it is him kneeling).
 Even the Virgin Mary is 100% Colombian here!

-8. He has a massive art collection
+8. He had a massive art collection

 Facts Fernando Botero: Museum of Antioquia, Medellín, Colombia.
 TripAdvisor.